EvgeniiZorin/Handbook_Databases/SQL.md

 -- DATEDIFF
 -- returns the number of days between two dates
 SELECT DATEDIFF('2024-12-31', '2024-01-01')

+-- MySQL
+-- if you have date containing minutes, hours, etc. apart from the date itself, you can filter only based on year,month,day like this:
+WHERE return_date = date('2005-07-05')
 ```

 MySQL string formats to date type, e.g. `str_to_date('DEC-21-1980', '%b-%d-%Y')`: